Special and general types

 and so forth, through the Whitehead tower of .

-Now, the Thom spectrum is the sphere bundle over associated to the -universal principal bundle.
+Now, the Thom spectrum MO is the spherical fibration over associated to the -universal principal bundle.
 In generalization of the way that a trivialization of an ordinary -principal bundle is given by a -equivariant map , one finds that trivializations of the morphism

 correspond to -maps